jtsang98/Finn/README.md

 ## What's next for FINN ##
 I would like to expand it by adding more libraries so that I could handle even more tasks!

+## Tutorial ##
+Want to learn about LUIS,Networking, and Android to Arduino Bluetooth connections?